shootismoke/common/packages/dataproviders/docs/README.md

 | WAQI     | `waqi`        | https://waqi.info/ | Same institution as AqiCN                                                        |
 | OpenAQ   | `openaq`      | https://openaq.org |                                                                                  |

+We plan to support more air quality providers in the future see [issue #29](https://github.com/shootismoke/common/issues/29).

 ## ⚡ Get Started

 Install the package: